Skip to Content

 Chachapoyas is certainly not one of Peru’s easiest towns to reach, but transport here is all part of the adventure.

-From Lima, it’s possible to fly directly to the Aeropuerto de Chachapoyas, five kilometers from town, with ATSA Airlines, who fly three times weekly (Check out our review of Selina for your guide as to where to stay in Lima).
+From Lima, it’s possible to fly directly to the Aeropuerto de Chachapoyas, five kilometers from town, with ATSA Airlines, who fly four times weekly (from around $104 USD).

 You can also fly from Lima to the Aeropuerto de Jaen, a four-hour bus journey from Chachpoyas daily with LATAM.

-Overnight buses from Lima (22 hours), Trujillo (12 hours) and Chiclayo (nine hours) are also possible; Movil Tours are the most recommended for the quality of the service and their safety record.
+Overnight buses from Lima (22 hours), Trujillo (12 hours), and Chiclayo (nine hours) are also possible; Movil Tours is one of the few companies running the route,

 The final option is by minibus from Cajamarca, but this is only recommended during the day; the route covers high-altitude passes and mostly one-lane-only roads, making it spectacular but certainly not for the fainthearted, particularly as drivers are known to take them at breakneck speeds (literally).

-The company Virgen del Carmen depart at 5am and 5pm from Cajamarca but the day-time journey is the only one I’d recommend as I’ve heard stories of drunk drivers for the overnight trip.
+The company Virgen del Carmen is the only company running the route, but they depart at 5pm from Cajamarca, which I wouldn’t recommend as I’ve heard stories of drunk drivers for the overnight trip.

 The best restaurants in Chachapoyas